RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 91 (13/01/2022)
-- Commit "Redesigned Level File Reader"
-    - The algorithm that read the ".level" files has been redesigned to be better

 ### Day 98 (20/01/2022)
 - Commit "AABB Collisions"
     - The collision system got reworked to include AABB - Axis Aligned Bounding Boxes